foreveremain/2024/cfp_ismb.md

 ## Symposium Format

-The symposium will be a one-day single-track event at [ISMB]({{ site.ismb_conference_link }}).
+The symposium will be a one-day single-track event at [{{ site.ismb_conference_name }}]({{ site.ismb_conference_link }}).
 It will feature keynotes and invited talks, paper sessions, highlight talks, and posters/demos.
 Primers will also be given to introduce key topics in visualization research.

 ## Topics